chiragbharadwaj/ro/spec/README.md

 #   • Function application, but can only apply arguments to a named function (i.e. take value of)
 #   • A binary relation on expressions (binary operations)
 #   • A unary relation on expressions (unary operations)
-#   • An if-then-else expression (no if-then expressions permitted for simplicity)
+#   • An if-then-else expression (effectively a ternary operator)
 #   • A user-defined type constructor, called with an expression as an argument
 #   • A pattern-matching device for constructors, pairs, and primitive datatypes
 EXPR ::=